Capri205/OBJumpPad/README.md

 Likewise for sound and particle effects.
 To get a list of all the blocks, sounds and particles<br>
 you should search up something like "spigot api sounds" etc.<br>

-Compiled with Java 17 for Spigot 1.18.
+Compiled for 1.19 with Java 17.